The JCC of Syracuse: Your Center

 Monday – Friday: 3:00–5:30 pm (school year only)

 Monday Night Dinners will be held June 13th through August 29th 2022 in place of Senior Lunch that day.
 After August 29th Senior Lunches will resume being held Mondays 12–12:30pm

 Jobs & Internships

-Our Early Childhood Development Program is seeking energetic Teachers to assist in the daily classroom life of toddlers and preschoolers!
+Our Early Childhood Development Program is seeking energetic Teachers to assist in the daily classroom life of all ages!
 Competitive pay and benefits available, including a free health club and pool membership.
 Experience preferred.

 How to apply

 Download our employment application.
 Submit completed application to Pam Ranieri, 315-445-2360, [email protected], fax 315-449-4539.